 The following day, Becky Nelson saw Laurie Moore at the butcher shop and asked if he had seen Tobias.
 She testified that Moore told her that he had met Tobias around midnight, but no drugs had come through.

-Beginning in January 1987, Gaylord resident Debra Parmentier began telling authorities that she had information about Tobias’s death.
+Several months earlier, beginning in January 1987, Gaylord resident Debra Parmentier began telling authorities that she had information about Tobias’s death.
 Initially, she said that she had witnessed Tobias being stabbed to death in the meat market by Laurie Moore.

 In June 1987, Parmentier expanded her story, telling an investigator for the Otsego District Attorney’s office that two other men also were involved—Mark Canter and Moore’s brother, Walter Moore